Democratic Republic of the Congo–United Kingdom relations: Development and Economic relations

+Diplomatic relations

 The United Kingdom established its first Diplomatic mission with the Congo Free State in 1902 when a British Consulate was built in the then capital Boma.
 A vice-consulate later opened in Léopoldville in 1906.
 In 1923 Léopoldville was proclaimed the capital of the Belgian Congo and in 1930 the British Consulate in Boma closed and the vice-consulate in Léopoldville became the consulate.

-Along with the United States the United Kingdom was a supporter of the Mobutu Sese Seko regime in Zaire due to the regime's anti-communist stance.
-President Mobutu made a state visit to the United Kingdom in December 1973.